- How hard is it to hike into the Grand Canyon?

 Q: Where can I get information about mule rides into the canyon?

 A: South Rim: Mule rides are offered through Xanterra Parks & Resorts, 888-297-2757.
 There is a two-day round-trip ride to the Colorado River at the canyon floor.
 Overnight riders stay and eat at Phantom Ranch.
-A one-day trip, which goes part way to the river, is also offered.
 If you wish to make a trip into the canyon on mule, plan ahead!
-A waiting list is maintained for cancellations, after arriving at the park contact the Bright Angel Lodge transportation desk for further information at 928-638-2631.
+A waiting list is maintained for cancellations, after arriving at the park contact the Bright Angel Lodge transportation desk for further information at 928-638-2631. (more info)

 Q: Where do I make Phantom Ranch reservations?